On this page

 The movement of New Zealand citizens to and from Australia depends on a number of factors, for example the economic conditions of both countries.
 The number of New Zealand citizens in Australia increases in good economic times in Australia relative to New Zealand, and decreases when the economic conditions slow.

 At 30 June 2012, an estimated 647 863 New Zealand citizens were present in Australia.

 Since 1 September 1994, all non-citizens in Australia must hold a visa.

-As a result, the Special Category visa (SCV) was introduced for New Zealand citizens.
-The SCV is a temporary visa.
+The Special Category visa (SCV) is a temporary visa introduced for New Zealand citizens.
 A New Zealand citizen wanting to enter Australia needs to present a valid New Zealand passport and incoming passenger card for immigration clearance.
 By doing so, New Zealand citizens are considered to have applied for a visa and, subject to health or character considerations, will be granted an SCV.
-This visa is recorded electronically and the person’s passport may be stamped, showing the date of arrival in Australia
+This visa is recorded electronically and the person's passport may be stamped, showing the date of arrival in Australia.

 New Zealand citizens with tuberculosis or any criminal convictions (that resulted in imprisonment or a suspended sentence) should approach the nearest Australian immigration office to discuss their entry to Australia before travelling to Australia.